chadsansing/ouroboros/gm-resources/planning/session-3.md

 Fiendhunter is:

 - A pensioner in an old, worn-down, but not scrapped part of the station.
 Old Piscean pensioners leaning on railings.
 Gosspining about the future.
-Younger working class Pisceans making deliverioes, going to work in coveralls.
+Younger working class Pisceans making deliveries, going to work in coveralls.
 - Tiers of habitats, railings, ladders, stairs.
 Architecture from an older age of station efficiency, maybe rusty and archaic now rather than crammed in.
 - Bent by age, but always pushing against it to sit and stand straight.
 - Alone in the dark.
-Salt lamps gicing off just a few lumins.
+Salt lamps giving off just a few lumens.
 Blinds drawn against the hum and glare of station life.
 - Always drinking water.
 - Blue, mottled with pourple.
 Wrinkled.
 Skin like looking at the top of the ocean.
 - Wearing a precog jumpsuit with his callsign.